thanksmister/android-mqtt-alarm-panel/README.md

 ## Software

-- Android Studio with Android SDK 14 or above.
+- Android Studio with Android SDK 15 or above.

+## Installation

+You can clone the repository and compile the APK using Andoid Studio, then side load the APK file onto your device.
+You can also side load the built APK from from the [release section](https://github.com/thanksmister/android-mqtt-alarm-panel/releases) or just install the application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

 ## Home Assistant Setup